Benthediver99/MusicParty/README.md

 **How to host MusicParty:**

     Just run musicparty.py and click the host button.
-When the music playlist screen opens
+When the music playlist screen opens The server for that room should be ready, give/use the join key listed in the top right to allow other clients to join the server

 **How to Join MusicParty:**
+    Press the join button and enter the 4 digit key given by the host

 **Authors:**